 Caribbean governments play a very significant role in the regional ICT sector.
 Typically, they are the single biggest employer and are also one of the biggest purchasers of generic ICT equipment, such as desktop computers, servers, and printers.
 The government sector is also a major catalyst for the widespread implementation of e-services and provides strategic direction to the development and adoption of new services within the ICT domain.
 Therefore, they have a very important role to play in the development and growth of new sectors within ICT.

 This approach is recognized in the CARICOM’s Building Technological Resilience - Strategic Priorities 2015-2019 report which has a stated goal “to engender innovative, technology-driven economies and societies in the Region”.
-The creation of a single ICT space is one strategy to be adopted to achieve this goal, but another strategy mentioned in the report is to “bring technology to the people and transform them to digital citizens and digital entrepreneurs” through e-government services, open data to foster innovation, and the development of applications for specific sectors, such as Health and Tourism.
+The creation of a single ICT space is one strategy to be adopted to achieve this goal, but another strategy mentioned in the report is to “bring technology to the people and transform them into digital citizens and digital entrepreneurs” through e-government services, open data to foster innovation, and the development of applications for specific sectors, such as Health and Tourism.

 The Strategic Priorities for Building Technological Resilience report further identifies the central role of government by calling on member states to: